-Representing Clients in Fairfield County Since 1982
+Experienced Visitation Attorneys Representing Clients in Fairfield County Since 1982

 Custody and visitation arrangements are often difficult and emotional issues between parents.
 Hopefully, every parent’s goal is to provide a loving and stable home for their children.
 But, differing views or values can lead to anxiety over how separate households will affect the parent-child relationship.

 At Rutkin, Oldham & Griffin, the welfare of children is of paramount importance.
-Our experienced attorneys are advocates for putting children first and can help you argue for an appropriate parenting plan that prioritizes your child’s best interests and needs.
+Our experienced visitation lawyers are advocates for putting children first and can help you argue for an appropriate parenting plan that prioritizes your child’s best interests and needs.
 We have a reputation for pursuing every possible solution — even testifying before the legislature — to help our clients maintain strong, healthy parent-child relationships throughout and after divorce.
-Our attorneys have successfully handled a substantial number of highly contentious custody battles since our firm’s inception in 1982.
+Our family law attorneys have successfully handled a substantial number of highly contentious custody battles since our firm’s inception in 1982.

 Custody & Visitation in Connecticut